 Money laundering is a persistent problem around the globe, and, based on Legaljobs statistics, money laundering activities cost the world 2% to 5% of its GDP.

-Know Your business concept is complex, but it is essential to companies, and their accurate implementation can provide a competitive advantage against other organisations.
+Know Your business concept is complex, but it is essential to companies.
+Their accurate implementation can mitigate risks associated with money laundering and provide a competitive advantage against other organisations.

 But what is Know Your Business (KYB)?